HochdruckHummer/import_wavelog_qsos_to_io.Broker/README.md

 There are 3 versions of Javascript in this repository (you can choose which one you want to use):

 **getwavelogdatatoiobroker_new_api_summed_up_stations.js (Use this one)** Your way to go.
-Can handle and sum up multiple station IDs.
+This file lets you read from multiple Station IDs and sums up the values over multiple Station IDs.
+Yay.

 **getwavelogdatatoiobroker_new_wp_api.js (Might use it if version 1 doesn't work).**
 The first stable version that retrieves Wavelog-Data via the dedicated wavelog endpoint.
 Can handle only one single station ID.